SmileyLlama: Modifying Large Language Models for Directed Chemical Space Exploration: Results

 \subsection{SmileyLlama Outside of Chemical Language Modeling}

-While SFT and DPO clearly alters Llama in the creation of SmileyLlama, one might wonder whether SmileyLlama still retains the full LLM knowledge of the Llama-3.1-8B model from which it derives.
-We find that SmileyLlama can still converse in English if it is prompted to do so, and some sample conversations are included in Section 3 in the Supplementary Information.
-However, we notice that its responses are often shorter than those of Llama-3.1-8B and can contain SMILES string non-sequiturs, which seem to be more likely when dealing with prompts relating to chemistry.
+While SFT and DPO alters Llama in the creation of SmileyLlama, we find that SmileyLlama can still converse in English if it is prompted to do so, and some sample conversations are included in the Methods Section 4.6.
 As a more quantitative measure of its residual abilities, we evaluate performance of SmileyLlama on the Language Model Evaluation Harness containing the MMLU GPQA, Math-Hard, and MMLU-Pro benchmarks\cite{eval-harness, mmlu, wang2024mmlupro, rein2023gpqa, hendrycks2021math}.
-Supplementary Table S3 and Figure S4 show that SmileyLlama generally performs worse on moral scenarios, and amusingly SmileyLlama also performs worse on subjects dealing with chemistry than Llama.
-This in part is likely due to the tendency for SmileyLlama to complete prompts relating to chemistry with a SMILES string as noted above.
+Supplementary Table 3 and Supplementary Figure 7 show that SmileyLlama generally performs worse on moral scenarios, and amusingly SmileyLlama also performs worse on subjects dealing with chemistry than Llama.
+This in part is likely due to the tendency for SmileyLlama to complete prompts relating to chemistry with a SMILES string.
 In addition, accuracy errors in the MMLU tests have also been noted recently\cite{gema2025mmlu}, and thus SmileyLlama's degraded performance in chemistry may also be in part an artifact of poor testing benchmarks.
 Overall this result is somewhat encouraging, since it implies the possibility that LLM-derived CLMs can inherit and take advantage of the natural language processing ability of their foundation model.
 SmileyLlama already does this--- we can steer the properties of the molecules it generates and the chemical space it explores using natural language prompts while still retaining some ability to process non-chemical natural language.
-However, more work will be required to view SmileyLlama as an additional capability of an LLM, as opposed to its current and primary benefit as a CLM.
+However, more work will be required to create SmileyLlama as an additional capability of an LLM, which might be achievable with larger parameter foundational LLMs.